 - Tell yourself every day that this depression will pass and you will once again be happy.
 Remind yourself, as many times as it takes, that you will get through this and you will be happy again.
 Depression is a highly treatable mental illness.

 - Don’t be afraid to seek out professional help.
 You could go alone, for individual depression counseling, or you could go with your partner for couples counseling.
 Whichever you choose, getting professional help for your depression symptoms can make you feel better by helping you understand your illness and by learning new ways to overcome it.
+Call me at 858-481-0425 for more info.

 Copyright ©2012 Jan Rakoff.
 All Rights Reserved.